 What actually is a quality project?
 Some project managers might find terms like "quality management" as great ways to assuage the concerns of higher-ups.
-But when questioned deeper, they might channel their inner Will Ferrell:

 A quality management plan (QMP) defines what a quality project is as well as how the project team plans to ensure the ongoing quality of project deliverables.
 In project management, QMPs are important because having a definition of quality is one step deeper than having a definition of success.
 Instead of asking if you succeeded, a QMP helps you define how well you succeeded.

 👉 Get started with this quality management plan template.